nawnit303/sfdc/README.md

-# This connects to SFDC and send batch upload
+# This connects to SFDC and send batch upload on scheduled basis - 10 min